This post may contain affiliate links. Read my disclosure policy.

 Seek joy and you will (eventually) find it!

 I began asking God to show me the good in the middle of my pain.
 He continued to bless me in more ways than I can explain.

 Most of the pain specialists, doctors and nurses saw something noticeably different in me too and would ask how it was I could walk around with such a light heart in the middle of such intense pain.
 That’s when I got to tell them about my friend Jesus!
-I was living out my faith surrounded by so many opportunities to share with non-Christians.
+I was literally living out my faith in a visible way, surrounded by so many non-Christians.
 It was amazing.

 Joy makes you smarter.

 As a bonus, finding joy in the middle of that mess gave me the wisdom and confidence to do it all over again when the doctors told me I would need surgery for thyroid cancer.
 Joy gave me the courage to endure the damage to my vocal cords after the surgery when I wasn’t sure I’d ever talk again.
 It was that same joy I clung to when my forever family was lost due to a failed adoption and my life turned upside down with grief.